alekswael/DAB/annotation/label_studio_setup_guide.md

 ### Step 6: Start Labeling
 1. Make sure to thoroughly read the [DAB Annotation Guidelines](annotation/DAB_Annotation_Guidelines.pdf).
-1. Navigate to your project.
+2. Navigate to your project.
-2. Click on **Label All Tasks**.
+3. Click on **Label All Tasks**.
-2. Begin labeling your data using the configured interface.
+4. Begin labeling your data using the configured interface.
-3. Save your progress as you work.
+5. Save your progress as you work.

+### Step 7: Export annotations
+1. Press **Export** from the project view.
+2. Export as JSON (top-most option).
+3. Save in `data/` folder.

 ### Additional Resources
 - [Label Studio Documentation](https://labelstud.io/documentation.html)